Frequently Asked Questions

 Yes!
 Please email us at volunteer@hopefullfarm.org to set up a private volunteer day for your group.

-Hope Full Farm hosts volunteers every Wednesday and the 4th Saturday of every month.
-Additionally, we host farm tours seasonally along with special events.
+Hope Full Farm hosts volunteers on the 4th Saturday of every month.
+Additionally, we host workshops and special events throughout the year.
 To hear about these events and opportunities, please join our email list and follow us on Facebook or Instagram.

 Absolutely!
-We host volunteers every Wednesday and the 4th Saturday of every month.
-Please sign up on our website under the “Volunteer” section
+We host volunteers on the 4th Saturday of every month.
+Please sign up on our website under the “Volunteer” section.

 All up-to-date hiring information can be found on our Jobs link at the bottom of our website.

-As a 501(c)(3) nonprofit organization, Hope Full Farm’s operations rely on the generosity of our community.
-We receive funding from individuals, corporations, foundations, and grants.
-A small percentage of our budget includes wholesale revenue that directly supports our ability to provide organic produce at no cost to those experiencing food insecurity in our area.
+As a 501(c)(3) private operating foundation, Hope Full Farm’s operations rely on the generosity of our community.
+We receive funding from individuals, corporations, and foundations.
+A small percentage of our budget includes wholesale and retail revenue that directly supports our ability to provide organic produce at no cost to those experiencing food insecurity in our area.